 Use spreadsheets or a dedicated CRM tool for your agency to add the new client to your agency's database.
 Ensure that your new client and all the details you acquired from the sales process have been updated in your CRM.

 Are you not currently using a CRM?
-Start using today.
+Start using it today.

-A good CRM tool should make you able to
+A good CRM tool like Statusbrew can help you with:

 • Get a quick view of all the previous communications with the client and never lose out on the context of the conversation

 • Add tags to a client based on their current stage in the funnel and drive insightful analysis